VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxdirtree.md

 * `/conf.d/` -- various system default config files for system services
 * `/cron.d/`,`/cron.daily/`,`/cron.hourly/`, etc. are all form the `cronie` package which can be installed then enabled with systemd.
 Note, systemd timers are a built in way to do the same thing. cron is the 'old' way of doing thing, but is super simple to use
 * `/crypttab` is the similar to `/fstab` but for encrypted partitions
-* `/cups` is a folder used by `cups`, which is the backend used for printers in linux
+* `/cups` is a folder used by `cups`, which is the backend used for printers in Linux
-* `/dbus-1/` is used by `dbus` which is a backend for interprocess communication in linux
+* `/dbus-1/` is used by `dbus` which is a backend for interprocess communication in Linux
 * `/dconf/` is a folder used by `dconf` wich is used to store config settings. `dconf` is a cli tool for changing these settings
 * `/gconf/` -- `gconf` is very similar to dconf but outdated.
 Still used by somethings though.
 * `/dnsmasq.conf` is used by `dnsmasq`, which will be discussed in networking [TODO]
 * `/default/` stores default configuration files, typically these get overriden elsewhere by the user
 * `/dhcp_fingerprint.conf`,`/dhcpcd.conf`,`/dhcpd.conf`, and `/ducpd6.conf` are all part of `dhcpcd` and `dhcp`, used for reciveing DHCP information.
 This is dicussed further in the networking chapter [TODO]
 * `/dkms/framework.conf` is used to configure `dkms` or Dynamic Kernel Module Support which is used to load modules for the kernel without building the kernel from source.
-In practice this means drivers for various hardware can be loaded even if it's not in the linux source tree.
+In practice this means drivers for various hardware can be loaded even if it's not in the Linux source tree.
 Read more here: https://www.linuxjournal.com/article/6896
 * `/envrioment` is a configarating file for pam_env files.
 Basically, enviroment variables that you want to be loaded at boot can be put here.
 For example to change the defalut editor used by command line programs you can set `EDITOR=vim` or `EDITOR=nano` or whatever you like here.
 * `/ethertypes` is a file listing various ethernet protolcols, we'll come back to this in the networking chapter [TODO]
 * `/exports` is used to setup NFS shares, again, in networking [TODO]